Copyright © 2023 Alyssa Corso. All rights reserved.

 - Tracking performance and adjusting strategies

-2. Build a Strong SEO Skill Set
+2. Build a strong SEO skill set

 To succeed as a consultant, you need both breadth and depth of knowledge.

-Core skills to master:
+Skills to master:

 - Keyword Research — Discover what your client's audience is searching for.